sam-wheat/twitter-dashboard/README.md

 Provides thread safe access to the Tweet counter and Cache.
 Generates snapshots for the dashboard.

 ### `TwitterClient`
 Reader that listens to Twitter http stream.
-Signals Tweet receipt via a Reactive `Observable`
+Signals Tweet receipt via a Reactive `Observable`.

 ### `Cache`
 [LeaderAnalytics Cache](https://github.com/leaderanalytics/Caching) is well suited for high speed multi-threaded applications such as this one.
 In this application the `TimeSinceGet` eviction strategy is used to purge hashtags that have not been referenced in the last two hours.
 [Nuget package available here](https://www.nuget.org/packages/LeaderAnalytics.Caching#versions-body-tab).